Subscribe to my newsletter. Get updates, short stories, and learn about similar books by other authors.

 By mid-April, it was suddenly obvious that his writing could do a lot more than outfit a wood working shop.
 By then the long dormant dream of earning a living as a writer had rekindled and consumed his every waking hour.
 After receiving a number of emails from readers asking questions about the characters’ back stories, he quickly wrote a short novel, Fallen Out, that was published as a prequel to the first three novels.
 Knowing that this new book was going to be published by the end of May and his writing income already rivaling his income as a trucker, he turned in his keys and cleaned out his truck on May 14th, 2014, less than a year after starting his first full length manuscript.

-Since that day, Stinnett has written and published nine more novels in the Jesse McDermitt Caribbean Adventure Series.
-He also published four novels in a spin-off series, featuring one of the recurring characters Charity Styles, and a non-fiction book on writing.
+Since that day, Stinnett has written and published many more novels in the Jesse McDermitt Caribbean Adventure Series.
+He also wrote several novels in a spin-off series, featuring one of the recurring characters Charity Styles, and a non-fiction book on writing.
 More importantly, he was now home every day and able to say a bedside prayer with his youngest child, instead of doing it over the phone as he’d done for the previous thirteen years.

 Moving from his home office to a 1000 square foot office overlooking Lady’s Island Marina, Stinnett continued writing and began mentoring other authors.
 During a book signing at Dockside Tropical Cafe in Marathon, Florida a couple of years earlier, Stinnett met and became friends with the owner, Eric Stone, an accomplished trop-rock singer and songwriter.
-Stinnett wanted a bigger boat and began going to boat shows to find just the right one.
+Stinnett wanted a bigger boat and began going to boat shows to find just the right one, running into Stone at nearly every one.
 In St. Petersburg, Stone was playing the show and after-party, and introduced Stinnett to Dan Horn, owner of the startup Pyrate Radio, who was broadcasting the after-party live.
 Before long, Stinnett became one of the network’s largest investors.
 At that same show, Stinnett and Stone began collaborating on a song idea, revolving around Stinnett’s books.
 The Rusty Anchor Bar & Grill was released as a single early the following year and on Stone’s LP “All The Rest” in the spring.
 Meeting Bob Bitchin’, owner of Latitudes and Attitudes Magazine, at the Miami Boat Show, as well as a bunch of cruisers at the Lats and Atts Cruisers’ Party after the show, rekindled Stinnett’s desire to sail and he concentrated on finding the right sailboat.
 By the end of 2018, Stinnett and his wife decided on a 2019 Beneteau Oceanis 41.1 sloop, which they named Write of Passage.
-If you’re cruising the ICW through Beaufort, South Carolina, stop by Lady’s Island Marina and say hi.
-If you can’t stop, hail Write of Passage on channel 16.
-Who knows?
-You or your boat might end up in a story.

 With the coming of a new decade, Stinnett began having new ideas.
-By March, he and mystery author Stewart Matthews will launch a new series together, featuring characters and situations from Stinnett’s books.
-DJ Martin and Jerry Snyder, from the 15th novel in the Jesse McDermitt series, will be the main characters in the new Caribbean Mystery Series, with the first book being published in Spring, 2020.
+By March, he and mystery author Stewart Matthews launched into a new series together, featuring characters and situations from Stinnett’s books.
+DJ Martin and Jerry Snyder, from the 15th novel in the Jesse McDermitt series, became the main characters in the new Caribbean Mystery Series, with the first book being released that spring.
 He further plans to move his personal publishing company, Down Island Press, into a more active role, scouring the depths for similar storytellers who might need a little help.
-Stinnett plans to travel more, since the couple’s youngest will be graduating in 2020.
-His travels will primarily be to places in the Caribbean he’s never been, searching for a location and inspiration for the next book.
-Hold onto the grab rail, Jesse McDermitt fans.
-Jesse is going to new places, as well.